anthony0br/DocumentService/docs/tutorial.md

 local Guard = require(ReplicatedStorage.Shared.Utils.Guard)
 ```
 Here, we're fetching two Modules:
-- `DocumentService`: To simply get access to the DocumentService module
+- `DocumentService`: To simply get access to the DocumentService module.
 - `Guard`: This module essentially acts as a type-checker.
-If you don't have it, check the `Resources` page.

 ## Defining the Player's Data Structure